gamedev-js/vmath/README.md

 ## Why?

-  - Bug fixes compare to gl-matrix.
-  - More math methods compare to gl-matrix.
-  - Use row-major matrix for all calculation.
-  - Use hidden class compare to Float32Array for fast data access and fast create.
+  - Hidden classes + inline caching is much faster than Array/Float32Array.
   - Remove SIMD for smaller footprint.
+  - Make sure using the column-major matrix for all calculation.

 ## Install